Nonlinear-FOD/lab-client/README.md

 ```
 # Option A
 **Option A (recommended)**
-If you are allergic to a proper setup and virtual environments and just want a quick global setup, use **Option B**.
-**Not recommended**: This can cause dependency/version conflicts across projects.
-Prefer Option A for reliability.

 # 0. Make sure uv and git is installed on your pc
 `uv` is a modern Python package and environment manager recommended for creating and managing virtual environments.